josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/🫦_one_two_three_check.md

 ## 🦚 Monica Is A Morni

-The sibling **L'Chaim** node *Phullā̃ De Painde* uses **ਮੋਰਨੀ / morni / peahen** as a relational metaphor.
+The sibling **L'Chaim** node *Phullā̃ De Painde* uses **ਮੋਰਨੀ / morni / peahen** as a cultural and relational rose.

-The useful information is not merely:

-> beautiful woman.

-The peahen becomes partly legible through what happens to the peacock.

-A supposedly formidable man can remain formidable and still become:
-- distracted,
-- vulnerable,
-- emotionally compromised,
-- spectacular,
-- irrational,
-- or willing to rearrange his ordinary behaviour around a woman.

-That does not automatically tell us what the woman intended.

-It tells us that **the behaviour of the peacock is also data**.
+For this node, the useful transfer is deliberately narrow.

+It is not:

+> a powerful man's behaviour tells us what kind of woman she is.

+It is:

+> **when two people are involved in a consequential interaction, why does one participant become the explanatory object while the other's behaviour becomes background?**

-Monica Lewinsky makes this an extraordinarily useful cultural question.
+Monica Lewinsky makes this an extraordinarily useful question about salience and power.

 The inherited scandal frame concentrated enormous attention on the younger woman: